 Querks of the System

 As with any public transportation, the Split bus system is not free of its own little nuances.
 Here are some of the ones I’ve discovered.

 Beware of holidays when some routes may run late if at all.

 Know where you’re going

 Also, not all bus stops post the schedule for the buses that come through.
+The buses also do not notify you when you arrive at each stop.
 It’s best to know where you need to go and when the bus will come before you head out.

 Getting the schedule

-The Promet Split web site offers 3 different ways to look up a bus route on the left side of their web site.
+The Promet Split web site offers 3 different ways to look up a bus route on their web site.

 - The Old Fashioned Map – This is the basic map of all the bus routes with no kinks.
 For Split, click here, and for the broader Split area bus map, click here.